robert-mcknight/citx1003/cits1003-labs/lab-1-setting-up-your-laptop.md

  - If you want to try an alternative for Windows, you can install Virtual Box for free and download the virtual box vm image from [here](https://www.kali.org/get-kali/#kali-virtual-machines).

+ - If you want to try an alternative for Apple Mac, you can try installing VMWare Fusion and creating a Kali VM through that.

 ## 2. Installing and running Docker